havster09/haven-weather/README.md

 ###### Prerequisites

-This project assumes that you have NodeJS and any relevant development tools already installed.
+This project assumes that you have NodeJS, Grunt CLI, JSPM and any relevant development tools already installed.

 ###### Getting Started